joedag32/DSSA-5102_Spring2025/README.md

 No new columns were created by me for this dataset.

 #### How is the data validated to ensure consistency?​<br>
 The Olympic games go back 120+ years, so I'd imagine that the data has been validated in numerous ways.
-Probably paper trails and in more modern games with digital information.
+Probably paper trails and in more modern games with digital devices.
 I spot checked some numerical columns for the max and min range to see if there were any obvious outliers.
-If I were to append data I'd make sure the the gender, season, sport, event and medal fields were collected with some so of digial validation to ensure consistant data entry.
+If I were to add future rowns of data I'd make sure the gender, season, sport, event and medal fields were collected with some sort of digial validation to ensure consistant data entry.

 #### What are the definitions for the column names?
 Include all columns in your dataset.​<br>
 - id - a unique integer for each athlete